seraholaibi1/Workers-Analysis-Project/README.md

 ### Results/Findings
 The Analysis results are summarized as follows;
-IT department is the most appreciated in terms of Renumeration Blacks fell to the lowest Category in terms of Salaries and Bonuses.
+Marketing department is the most appreciated in terms of Renumeration Blacks fell to the lowest Category in terms of Salaries and Bonuses.

 ### Recommendations
  __ The data shows the high segregation displayed in the Company.
-Hence it shows the disparity entertained by stakeholders. emphasis should be placed more on Values and not Reace/Ethnicity
+Hence it shows the disparity entertained by stakeholders. emphasis should be placed more on Values and not Reace/Ethnicity.

  ### Limitations

  ### References